appintheair/aita-track-flight-scheme/README.md

 # App in the Air "Track Flight" Button

-The main purpose of the repo is to allow booking app developers integrate "Track Flight" button which will open installed "App in the Air" app and add a flight to user's "My Flights" list.
+The main purpose of the repository is to allow booking app developers integrate "Track Flight" button which will open installed "App in the Air" app and add a flight to user's "My Flights" list.

 *This is preview version of the API so please let us know any comments you have*

-For now only iOS is supported (starting from App in the Air 5.1), Android support would start from App in the Air 2.2.0 ([email us](mailto:support@appintheair.mobi) to get early access).
+For now only iOS is supported (starting from App in the Air 5.1), Android support would start from App in the Air 2.2.3 ([email us](mailto:support@appintheair.mobi) to get early access).

 ## Params ##
 **Required Params**